Table of Contents

 When your old AC system starts acting up, you have one of two choices: you can repair your unit or you can replace it.
 Repairs tend to be the cheapest, fastest, and most convenient solution when cooling systems are still relatively new.

 Older equipment, however, may be better off being replaced so that newer and more efficient units can be put in.
 This aspect is definitely the case for any air conditioning system that still uses R-22 coolant.
-This refrigerant is soon to be illegal.
-By 2020, it will no longer be lawful to import or produce R-22 refrigerant in the United States.
+The production and importation of this refrigerant is illegal.
+The deadline took place on January 1, 2020, causing those with R-22 units to face a tough decision should their unit require a major repair, especially a refrigerant leak.

-Older HVAC equipment that relies on R-22 will eventually be forced to stop working altogether.
-If the system has a refrigerant leak, then homeowners will be forced to make this choice.
-Diligent homeowners are making this upgrade now rather than waiting until it is already too late.
+Older HVAC equipment that relies on R-22 will eventually stop working altogether.
+These units tend to be older and are on their last leg.
+If the system has a refrigerant leak, then homeowners will be forced to choose between paying for a hefty repair or a replacement altogether.
+Diligent homeowners are making this upgrade rather than paying for the astronomical repair.

-The replacement process can be quite tricky.
+Those who are on the fence about such a replacement usually feel that way because they know that process can seem quite tricky.
 Does the entire HVAC system need to be swapped out?
 Will it be sufficient to simply pay for an AC retrofit?

-R-22 Replacement: Why R-22 Refrigerant Is Being Phased Out
+R-22 Replacement: Why R-22 Refrigerant Is Phased Out

-To start, let’s go over some of the reasons why R-22 coolant is being phased out of both distribution and production.
+To start, let’s go over some of the reasons why the R-22 coolant was phased out of both distribution and production.
 This refrigerant contains environmentally harmful compounds known as HCFCs or hydrochlorofluorocarbons.
 These are great refrigerants, but they do come with a catch: they are very detrimental to the natural environment.
 Research has shown that these ozone-depleting substances have made a significant contribution to the considerable damage that the ozone layer has already sustained.
 If this progressive damage doesn’t stop, we’ll become increasingly vulnerable to dangerous UV rays.
-The good news is that manufacturers and government bodies are listening.
+The good news is that manufacturers and government bodies listened.
 New refrigerants, R-22 replacements, and other products that are free of HCFCs have been created as safer alternatives.

 What The R-22 Ban Means For Homeowners In New York

-If your home HVAC system relies on the R-22 refrigerant, then you won’t have the ability to purchase more of this coolant as the need arises going forward.
+If your home HVAC system relies on the R-22 refrigerant and your air conditioner has a coolant leak, then you will have to make a decision.
 Air conditioners that develop refrigerant leaks, will need to have a refrigerant recharge.
-If your unit needs to have its refrigerant topped off before the end of the year, you are going to have to pay excessively high prices for R-22 due to limited availability.
-Moreover, once January 2020 arrives, you won’t have any choice but to have your system replaced.
+If your unit needs to have its refrigerant topped off, you are going to have to pay excessively high prices for R-22 due to limited availability.

 Another important thing to note is that old, outdated AC units might continue to operate, but they will do so at a far lower level of overall efficiency.
 They tend to produce far more energy in their efforts to create the needed cooling benefits, thereby causing the monthly energy bills for the home to soar.
 The performance will continue to suffer progressively, right up until the air conditioner no longer can no longer cool the home at all.

-In terms of financial consequences, the law that governs supply and demand is going to continue driving R-22 refrigerant prices up throughout its limited availability until the end of the year.
+In terms of financial consequences, the law that governs supply and demand is going to continue driving R-22 refrigerant prices up due to its limited availability.
 Owners who are determined to hang onto their old systems will probably get a recharge as needed.
-R-22 manufacturers, however, are not super keen on producing more of this coolant given the forthcoming ban.
-These entities would rather sell their remaining stocks and then move on to producing new products.
+R-22 manufacturers, however, were not super keen on producing more of this coolant even before the ban finalized on January 1.
+2020.
+These entities, instead, sold their remaining stocks and then moved on to produce new products.
 The future isn’t entirely bleak for people using R-22 in the home, however.
 Tax breaks and a variety of additional perks are there for those who are willing to replace their current AC systems with more eco-friendly and efficient models today.
 Call Hart Home Comfort today for more information.

 R-22 Alternatives: The Creation Of R-410a And Other Options